-Anaphylaxis is a severe, possibly deadly allergic reaction to crab and other shellfish.
-Anaphylaxis affects the entire body and causes blood pressure to drop.
-Symptoms are varied and may happen all at once: flushed skin, rash, swelling of tissues and joints, wheezing, nausea, abdominal cramps, rapid pulse, convulsions, and fainting.
-According to the AAFA, intense exercise after eating crab may cause anaphylaxis.
-Persons allergic to crab require immediate medical attention when symptoms of anaphylaxis begin to occur.
+Anaphylaxis is a severe, potentially deadly allergic reaction which can occur in people who have crab and other shellfish allergies.
+Symptoms of this life-threatening response are sudden and affect the entire body.
+Commonly, a drop in blood pressure occurs with flushed skin, rash, swelling of tissues and joints, wheezing, nausea, abdominal cramps, rapid pulse, convulsions and fainting.
+Persons allergic to crab require immediate medical attention with the onset of these symptoms.